-47. O. is a man from Haiti.
-His partner, R., and their son, L., will be derivatives on his application for asylum, and they are also independently eligible for asylum.
-O. and his family speak Haitian Creole and live in Indianapolis, IN.
-(21-0148753) (21-0148754) (21-0149461)
+43. R. is a woman from Haiti.
+Her son, L., is a derivative on her application for asylum and is also independently eligible for asylum.
+R. and her child speak Haitian Creole and live in Indianapolis, Indiana.
+(21-0148754) (21-0149461)

-O. was an organizer for a prominent political party in Haiti.
-While at a party event, men from a rival political party attempted to break up the event, threatening O. with machetes.
-Around that same time, armed individuals from a rival party tried to run O. off a road.
-Later, the family's home was burned to the ground.
-Fearing for their lives, O., R., and L. fled to the United States in 2021.
-Although O., R, and L. were issued Notices to Appear (NTA), the Department of Homeland Security (DHS) has not yet filed the NTAs with the immigration court, so O., R, and L. are not yet in removal proceedings.
-Unless and until DHS files the NTAs with the court, USCIS maintains jurisdiction over any asylum applications they file.
-USCIS must receive their skeletal asylum applications by March 19, 2022.
+R. was a member of a prominent political party in Haiti and her former partner was an organizer the same party.
+Suspected individuals from a rival political party burned the family's home to the ground after threatening her former partner and running him off of the road.
+Fearing for their lives, R., L., and R.'s former partner fled to the United States in 2021.
+Since R. and her former partner are no longer together, they are seeking asylum independently.
+Although R. and L. were issued Notices to Appear (NTA), the Department of Homeland Security (DHS) has not yet filed their NTAs with the immigration court, so R. and L. are not yet in removal proceedings.
+NIJC timely filed their skeletal asylum applications with USCIS.
+Unless and until DHS files their NTAs with the court, USCIS maintains jurisdiction over their asylum applications.
 Once their NTAs are filed with the court, they will be placed into court proceedings.
 All affidavits and supporting materials will be due 15 days prior to their individual merits hearing.
-O., R., and L. are independently eligible for Temporary Protected Status (TPS) and have TPS applications currently pending before USCIS.
+R. and L. are independently eligible for Temporary Protected Status (TPS) and have TPS applications currently pending before USCIS.